calculquebec/cq-formation-cip201/doc/en/index.rst

 `Français <../fr/index.html>`_

-This intermediate-level workshop (CIP201) is the continuation of *First steps on compute clusters* (CIP101).
-We explore in details certain key aspects of high-performance computing.
+This intermediate-level workshop (CIP201) is the continuation of *First steps on compute clusters* (CIP101); we explore in details certain key aspects of high-performance computing.

 The workshop begins with a review of the **job scheduler**. :doc:`What is it